david-knott/moderncompilerinjava/CURRENT.md

 ## Diary
+*6th July 2020*
+Fixed bug in store array assembly, index and base registers were reversed.

 *5th July 2020*
 Fixed bug in register allocation.
 I had rax as in the calldefs.
 This was preventing the register allocation from generating correct assignments.